-Area 1 encompasses the decommissioned coal loader infrastructure which is to be demolished, and part of the area used for stockpiling of soil from Area 2 BESS site.
+Area 1 encompasses the decommissioned coal loader infrastructure which is to be demolished, and part of the area used for stockpiling of soil from Area 2 BESS site (refer to Figure 1-4).
 Approximately 6.8 hectares (three coal bays) will be used for stockpiling soil from Area 2.
 Based on the Blue Book spreadsheet for type D basins an estimated total basin volume of 1500m3 will be required to accommodate this area.
 The rest of the coal loader bay approx. 12.2 hectares requires an estimated total basin volume of 2800m3 type D basin.